 What Are Your Federal Loan Options For Grad School?

 Direct Unsubsidized Loans are the most affordable loan option for graduate students.
-These loans have a fixed interest rate of 6 percent for the 2017-2018 academic year, and they offer flexible repayment terms.
+These loans have a fixed interest rate of 6.28% for the 2021-2022 academic year, and they offer flexible repayment terms.
 They aren’t need-based like subsidized loans, so your finances won’t determine your eligibility.
 They are also awarded regardless of your credit history.

-Direct PLUS Loans have a higher fixed interest rate of 7 percent for the 2017-2018 academic year.
+Direct PLUS Loans have a higher fixed interest rate of 6.28% for the 2021-2022 academic year.
 You’ll typically need good credit to qualify.
 Not all schools participate in the Direct PLUS Loan program, so contact your school’s financial aid office to confirm availability.

 What to Consider Before Getting a Federal Loan?